 Let's go ahead and take our pause now, come back and have room on the other side for maybe another person or two.

-And I'm in there and I'm behind a guy, and it's and this will sometime boy.
+And I'm in there, and I'm behind a guy, and this will sometimes, boy, you ever wonder what it's like to be Rush?

 Can he go to a store?